wolfie/neat-dhcpd/README.md

 ## Litel o11y

-You can see some timing traces if you open `http://<server-ip>:12346`.
+You can see some timing traces if you set the environment variable `LITEL_ENABLE=1` when running the application, and then open `http://<server-ip>:12346` in your browser.

 ## ⚠️ Won't build on a RPi 3